Sparse bounds for pseudo-multipliers associated to Grushin operators, I: Introduction

-The approach explained above is a key step in producing qualitative weighted estimates for pseudo-differential operators and has been employed in the works of Fefferman\cite{Fefferman-Israel-Journal}, Chanillo--Torchinsky \cite{Chanillo-Torchinsky-weighted-pseudodifferential}, Michalowski--Rule--Staubach \cite{Michalowski-Rule-Staubach-Canad2012}, and many others.
-However, to obtain sharp quantitative estimates, we need to employ the modern technique known as ``sparse domination", which evolved during the development of the celebrated $A_2$-conjecture. $A_2$-conjecture was solved in complete generality by Hyt\"onen \cite{Hytonen-A2-2012}.
+The approach explained above is a key step in producing weighted estimates for pseudo-differential operators and was also employed in the works of Fefferman\cite{Fefferman-Israel-Journal}, Chanillo--Torchinsky \cite{Chanillo-Torchinsky-weighted-pseudodifferential}, Michalowski--Rule--Staubach \cite{Michalowski-Rule-Staubach-Canad2012}, and many others.
+However, in order to obtain sharper quantitative dependence of $\|m(x, D)\|_{L^p(w)\to L^p(w)}$ on the $A_p$ characteristic ($[w]_{A_p}$) of the weight $w,$ one employs the modern technique known as ``sparse domination", which evolved during the development of the celebrated $A_2$-conjecture. $A_2$-conjecture was solved in complete generality by Hyt\"onen \cite{Hytonen-A2-2012}.
 We also mention the fundamental work of Lerner \cite{Lerner-A2-2013} where a comparatively simple proof of $A_2$-conjecture was obtained by proving norm domination of \CZ~operators by sparse operators.
 Subsequently, Lacey \cite{Lacey-A2-proof-Israel2017}, Conde Alonso--Rey \cite{Conde-Rey-MathAnn-2016}, Hyt\"onen \textit{et al} \cite{Hytonen-Roncal-Tapiola-Rough-homogeneous-Israel-2017} and Lerner \cite{Lerner-NYJM-2016} obtained pointwise domination of \CZ~operators by sparse operators.

-Thanks to their wide applications in obtaining sharp quantitative estimates, achieving sparse operator bounds for classical operators in Harmonic analysis is a growing area of research and it has been applied in various contexts, and we just recall a few.
-In \cite{Conde-Culiuc-DiPlinio-Ou-Rough-Singular-APDE-2017,Lacey-Mena-Reguera-Sparse-Bochner-Riesz-JFAA-2019}, sparse domination is established for rough singular integrals and Bochner-Riesz multipliers respectively.
-In the key work \cite{Bernicot-Frey-Petermichl-Sparse-Beyond-APDE-2016}, Bernicot--Frey--Petermichl introduced bilinear sparse forms and studied sparse domination for nonintegral singular operators even beyond the Euclidean setting.
-Recently, Beltran--Cladek \cite{Beltran-Cladek-sparse-pseudodifferential} obtained sparse domination in terms of bilinear sparse forms for pseudo-differential operators on $\mathbb{R}^{n}$.
-Their results are sharp and recover all previously known weighted estimates for pseudo-differential operators on $\mathbb{R}^n$.
+Thanks to their wide applications in obtaining sharp quantitative estimates, establishing sparse operator bounds for classical operators in Harmonic analysis is a growing area of research and the same has been applied in various contexts.
+For example, see \cite{Bernicot-Frey-Petermichl-Sparse-Beyond-APDE-2016, Conde-Culiuc-DiPlinio-Ou-Rough-Singular-APDE-2017,Lacey-Mena-Reguera-Sparse-Bochner-Riesz-JFAA-2019, Beltran-Cladek-sparse-pseudodifferential}, and references therein.